 - We plan on having an additional calculator integrated with your agency offer in Full member pages that will take into account your personal tax status.
 You will be able to save this profile in your member preferences for current and future use.
 This will allow a very accurate estimate of take home pay and tax burden.
 In fact, accurate enough that you will be able to check your payroll stub on an assignment to make sure they have properly separated taxable and non taxable items.
 It can be very difficult to decipher some paystub reports.
 Basic members can accomplish the same thing at Paycheckcity with a bit of manual entry.

 The agency will almost certainly have their own spreadsheet (which is basically a sophisticated calculator similar to this one) that they can plug these numbers into.
 However, their underlying formulas may not be based on correct assumptions and are often based on human factors that they know can allow them a bit more profit from certain changes.
 By the way, your recruiter will probably not know how their own spreadsheet works, they are only plugging in numbers.
-As a result, you will not be easily be able to debate the fairness of their results.
+As a result, you will not be easily be able to debate the fairness of their results without using this calculator.

 Full members will have help in persuading your agency with the help of a special printout of the original offer, and a printout of your restructuring of the offer to demonstrate that it is not costing them anymore.
 This will be provided in language that the agency bean counter can understand.